yoyowallet/business-rules/README.md

 **datetime** - a Timestamp value

-This rule variable accepts the following types of values:
+A rule variable accepts the following types of values:

+* int
+* string with format `%Y-%m-%dT%H:%M:%S`
+* string with format `%Y-%m-%d`

+A variable can return the following types of values:

 * int
 * datetime